 (d) to perform authorised financial transactions with you;

-(e) to verify your identify and to assist you if you have forgotten any Account Details;
+(f) to verify your identity and to assist you if you have forgotten any account details;

-(f) to communication with you and provide you with information (whether by email, post or other means) about our products or services, where you have requested or consented to receiving this from us or where this provision is otherwise permitted under the Australian Privacy Principles;
+(g) to communicate with you and provide you with information (whether by email, post or other means) about our products or services;

-(k) to facilitate your participation in surveys we (or a third party on our behalf) runs where you volunteer that personal information;
+(m) to facilitate your participation in surveys where you volunteer that Personal Information;

 All members and others with whom we interact have the option of opt-out of receiving marketing communications from us.
 If you do not wish to continue to receive electronic marketing communications from us and/or selected third parties you should opt-out by clicking on the “unsubscribe” link in any email communications that we might send you.